Some of our information has moved to NT.GOV.AU

 The Tier 1 Monitoring System (or Photopoint System) is an on-ground monitoring program and aims to help pastoralists with management decisions by recording changes at specific pasture sites over time.

-These sites, known as monitoring sites, are established by Rangeland Officers of the Department of Land Resource Management in association with property lessees.
+These sites, known as monitoring sites, are established by Rangeland Officers of the Department of Environment and Natural Resources in association with property lessees.

 The Northern Territory (NT) has been divided into pastoral districts.
 View the NT pastoral districts .